Trampas in Taos County, New Mexico — The American Mountains (Southwest)

 “The church ceiling is painted with 18th and 19th century designs, and the interior is decorated with notable artworks of 18th and 19th century santeros.
 The annual feast day is March 19.
 It was declared a National Historic Landmark in 1970.”
 (Submitted on April 23, 2013.)

-Categories. • Cemeteries & Burial Sites • Churches & Religion • Hispanic Americans • Settlements & Settlers •
+Topics.
+This marker is included in these topic lists: Cemeteries & Burial Sites • Churches & Religion • Hispanic Americans • Settlements & Settlers

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on June 21, 2010, by Richard Denney of Austin, Texas.
 This page has been viewed 1,368 times since then and 19 times this year.
 Photos: 1. submitted on June 21, 2010, by Richard Denney of Austin, Texas.
 2, 3. submitted on April 23, 2013, by J. J. Prats of Powell, Ohio.
 4. submitted on October 28, 2010, by Richard Denney of Austin, Texas.
 5, 6. submitted on April 23, 2013, by J. J. Prats of Powell, Ohio. • Craig Swain was the editor who published this page.